"Pioneer" DJ Annie Nightingale has died, aged 83

 “A celebration of her life will take place in the Spring at a Memorial Service.”

 Nightingale was BBC Radio 1’s longest-serving host, having joined the station back in 1970.
 From then, she remained the only female DJ on the schedule for a 12-year period.
-Nightingale presented her final Annie Nightingale Presents…last month.
+Nightingale presented her final Annie Nightingale Presents… show last month.

 The DJ was given an MBE for services to radio broadcasting in 2002 before being appointed CBE in 2020.
 She became the first female DJ from Radio 1 to be inducted into the Radio Academy Hall Of Fame in 2004.